G00fY2/version-compare/README.md

 </dependency>
 ```
 </details>

+> ⚠️ Starting with version 1.4.0 this library moved to MavenCentral.
+As a result the *groupId* had to be changed.
+If you use the old `com.g00fy2:versioncompare` artifact check out the migration guide in the [release notes](https://github.com/G00fY2/version-compare/releases/tag/1.4.0).

 ## Usage
 To compare two version strings just create a new Version object.
 Invalid inputs (*null* or non-numeric first char) will by default be handled as `0.0.0`.